EvanDiamantidis/TryHackMe/Machines/Steel Mountain/README.md

 <br />

-The next step is to ensure we set up an active `netcat` shell listening to the port number specified on the reverse shell.
+The next step is to ensure we set up a `netcat` listening to the port number specified on the reverse shell.

 ```
 nc -lvnp LOCAL_PORT